Lester Bangs: Music

 Bangs was also a musician.
 In 1976, he and Peter Laughner recorded an acoustic improvisation in the Creem office.
 The recording included covers/parodies of songs like "Sister Ray" and "Pale Blue Eyes", both by the Velvet Underground.

 In 1977, Bangs recorded, as a solo artist, a 7" vinyl single named "Let It Blurt/Live", mixed by John Cale and released in 1979.

-In 1977, at the famous New York City nightclub, CBGB, while Bangs was talking to guitarist Mickey Leigh, Joey Ramone's brother, the idea for a band named "Birdland" came to fruition.
-Although they both had their roots in jazz, the two wanted to create an old school rock & roll group.
-Leigh brought in his post-punk band, The Rattlers (David Merrill on bass; Matty Quick on drums), and cut "Birdland with Lester Bangs".
-The recording took place at the under renovation Electric Lady Studios.
-Bassist David Merrill, who was working on the construction of the studio, had the keys to the building and they snuck the band in on April Fool's Day, 1979 for an impromptu and late night recording session.
-The result was a completely uncut and un-dubbed recording that displayed raw music.
-Birdland broke up within two months of this rare recording (in which the cassette tape from the session became the master, mixed by Ed Stasium and released by Leigh only in 1986).

-Reviewing the 1986 LP "Birdland" with Lester Bangs, Robert Christgau gave it a B-plus and said, "musically he always had the instincts, and words were no problem."
+In 1977, at the New York City nightclub CBGB, Bangs and guitarist Mickey Leigh, Joey Ramone's brother, decided to form a band named "Birdland".
+Although they both had their roots in jazz, the two wanted to create an old-school rock-and-roll group.
+Leigh brought in his post-punk band, The Rattlers (David Merrill on bass; Matty Quick on drums).
+On April Fool's Day 1979, the band snuck into Electric Lady Studios for an impromptu late-night recording session; the studio was under renovation but Merrill was helping and had the key.
+Birdland broke up within two months of the recording.
+The cassette tape from the session became the master, mixed by Ed Stasium and released by Leigh in 1986 as "Birdland" with Lester Bangs.
+In a review of the album, Robert Christgau gave it a B-plus and said, "musically he always had the instincts, and words were no problem."